BoltzmannEntropy/interviews.ai/README.md

 - Copyright © [Shlomo Kashani, author of the book "Deep Learning Interviews"](www.interviews.ai) Shlomo Kashani, Author of the book _Deep Learning Interviews_ www.interviews.ai: entropy@interviews.ai

+ALL RIGHTS RESERVED.
+The content contained within this book may not be reproduced, duplicated or transmitted without direct written permission from the author or the publisher.
+Under no circumstances will any blame or legal responsibility be held against the publisher, or author, for any damages, reparation, or monetary loss due to the information contained within this book.
+Either directly or indirectly.
+This book is copyright protected.
+This book is only for personal use.
+You cannot amend, distribute, sell, use, quote or paraphrase any part, or the content within this book, without the consent of the author or publisher.
+Please note the information contained within this document is for educational and entertainment purposes only.
+All effort has been executed to present accurate, up to date, and reliable, complete information.
+No warranties of any kind are declared or implied.
+Readers acknowledge that the author is not engaging in the rendering of legal, financial, medical or professional advice.
+The content within this book has been derived from various sources.
+Please consult a licensed professional before attempting any techniques outlined in this book.
+By reading this document, the reader agrees that under no circumstances is the author responsible for any losses, direct or indirect, which are incurred as a result of the use of information contained within this document, including, but not limited to errors, omissions, or inaccuracies.

+No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic, mechanical, photocopying, recording, scanning, or otherwise, except as permitted under Section 107 or 108 of the 1976 United States Copyright Act, without the prior written permission of the Publisher.
+Limit of Liability/Disclaimer of Warranty.
+While the publisher and author have used their best efforts in preparing this book, they make no representations or warranties with respect to the accuracy or completeness of the contents of this book and specifically disclaim any implied warranties of merchantability or fitness for a particular purpose.
+No warranty may be created or extended by sales representatives or written sales materials.
+The advice and strategies contained herein may not be suitable for your situation.
+You should consult with a professional where appropriate.
+Neither the publisher nor author shall be liable for any loss of profit or any other commercial damages, including but not limited to special, incidental, consequential, or other damages.

+Notices.
+Knowledge and best practice in this field are constantly changing.
+As new research and experience broaden our understanding, changes in research methods, professional practices, or medical treatment may become necessary.
+Practitioners and researchers must always rely on their own experience and knowledge in evaluating and using any information, methods, compounds, or experiments described herein.
+In using such information or methods they should be mindful of their own safety and the safety of others, including parties for whom they have a professional responsibility.
+To the fullest extent of the law, neither the Publisher nor the authors, contributors, or editors, assume any liability for any injury and/or damage to persons or property as a matter of products liability, negligence or otherwise, or from any use or operation of any methods, products, instructions, or ideas contained in the material herein.